Statistics Explained

 Adult learning

 Keeping skills up to date to support the ongoing quest for a high-quality labour force is one of the goals of adult learning.
 Adult education covers the longest period in a person’s learning lifetime.
-It is crucial for maintaining good health, remaining active in the community and being fully included in all aspects of society.
-Moreover, it helps to improve and develop skills, adapt to technological developments, advance a person’s career or aid their return to the labour market (upskilling and reskilling).
+It helps to improve and develop skills, adapt to technological developments, advance a person’s career or aid their return to the labour market (upskilling and reskilling).
+Moreover, it is crucial for maintaining good health, remaining active in the community and being fully included in all aspects of society.

 Adult participation in learning is growing

 Adult participation in learning monitors the share of people aged 25 to 64 who stated they received formal or non-formal education and training in the four weeks preceding the survey.
-While this share has grown since 2002, when it stood at 5.3 %, it has remained at a rather low level, reaching just 11.9 % in 2022.
-A drop to 9.1 % in 2020 might be related to the COVID-19 pandemic and the adjustments to the related contingency measures, such as lay-offs and teleworking.
-Similarly, for adults not in employment, enrolment into education and training programmes was reduced temporarily in the beginning of the pandemic due to extended lockdown periods.
+This share has grown almost steadily since 2002, when it stood at 5.3 %, reaching 12.7 % in 2023.
+A temporary drop was observed in 2020, which might be related to the COVID-19 pandemic and the adjustments to the related contingency measures, such as lay-offs and teleworking.
+Similarly, for adults not in employment, enrolment in education and training programmes reduced temporarily during the beginning of the pandemic due to extended lockdown periods.
+Since 2020, however, the share of adults participating in learning has grown strongly, gaining 3.6 percentage points until 2023.

 Women are more likely to participate in adult learning than men.
-In 2022, the share of 25- to 64-year-old women was 2.1 percentage points higher than that for men (12.9 % compared with 10.8 %, respectively).
-The rate for women was not only higher than for men, it had also been improving faster, gaining 7.4 percentage points since 2002, compared with 5.8 percentage points for men.
+In 2023, the share of 25- to 64-year-old women was 2.4 percentage points higher than that for men (13.9 % compared with 11.5 %, respectively).
+The rate for women was not only higher than for men, it had also been improving faster, gaining 8.4 percentage points between 2002 and 2023, compared with 6.5 percentage points for men.
 The participation rate in adult learning also differs in terms of degree of urbanisation.
-In 2022, adults living in cities were more likely to participate in learning (14.6 %) than those living in towns and suburbs (10.6 %) or rural areas (9.0 %) [6].
+In 2023, adults living in cities were more likely to participate in learning (15.7 %) than those living in towns and suburbs (11.3 %) or rural areas (9.7 %) [8].

 While the above-mentioned indicator is based on the question of whether adults participated in learning during the four weeks preceding the survey, the target defined in the EEA strategic framework and the European Pillar of Social Rights Action Plan refers to the share of adults participating in learning during the past 12 months.
-Baseline data for the target definition have so far only been collected in 2016 [7].
-At that time, the share stood at 37.4 %, which is 9.6 percentage points below the EU target of 47 % for 2025 and 22.6 percentage points below the 2030 target of 60 %.
-Participation rates were particularly low for low-educated adults (ISCED 2011 levels 0–2), at 17.9 %.
-The European Skills Agenda consequently also set a target for raising the share of adults aged 25 to 64 with low qualification and who participated in learning during the past 12 months to 30 % by 2025.
-In contrast to this group, more than half (58.1 %) of adults with tertiary education (ISCED 2011 levels 5–8) participated in learning in 2016.
+Data for this target definition are currently collected every six years through the Adult Education Survey (AES).
+The most recent data are from 2022 and show that the share of adults participating in learning during the past 12 months stood at 39.5 %, which is 7.5 percentage points below the EU target of 47 % for 2025 and 20.5 percentage points below the 2030 target of 60 %.
+Participation rates were particularly low for low-educated adults (ISCED 2011 levels 0–2), at 18.4 %.
+In contrast to this group, 58.9 % of adults with tertiary education (ISCED 2011 levels 5–8) participated in learning in 2022 [9].

 Digital skills

 Digitalisation is having a massive impact on the labour market and the type of skills needed in the economy and society.
 Thus, digital skills are of critical value for working, learning and social interaction.
-The COVID-19 pandemic accentuated the digital skills gap that already existed and new inequalities are emerging as many people still do not have a basic level of digital skills or are in workplaces or schools that are lagging behind in digitalisation.
+During the COVID-19 pandemic, the digital skills gap became more pronounced while new inequalities emerged: many people still do not possess basic level of digital skills, are in workplaces or schools that are lagging behind in digitalisation or have limited access to digital tools and infrastructures.

 The share of people with at least basic digital skills remains far from the 2030 target

 Digital competences constitute an essential skill for participating in a technology-driven world.
 In the EEA strategic framework, the EU sets a target for the share of low-achieving eighth-graders in computer and information literacy to be less than 15 % by 2030.
-One of the key findings of the 2018 study shows that young people do not develop sophisticated digital skills just by growing up using digital devices: in 8 out of 13 Member States participating in the International Computer and Information Literacy Study (ICILS), more than one-third of pupils achieved scores below level 2 on the ICILS CIL scale.
-This level can be defined as the threshold for underachievement in digital competence [9].
+One of the key findings of the International Computer and Information Literacy Study (ICILS) carried out in 2018 shows that young people do not develop sophisticated digital skills just by growing up using digital devices: in 8 out of 13 Member States participating in the study, more than one-third of pupils achieved scores below level 2 on the ICILS CIL scale.
+This level can be defined as the threshold for underachievement in digital competence [11].

 Low achieving 15-year-olds in reading, mathematics or science